The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 For more examples, explore our library of resume examples for any profession.

-Pro Tip: There are many situations where you can’t quantify an accomplishment and some cases where you shouldn’t even try.
+PRO TIP: There are many situations where you can’t quantify an accomplishment and some cases where you shouldn’t even try.
 So only use numbers and metrics when it makes sense to do so!

-Step #7 – Tailor your work experience to the job
+7. Tailor your work experience to the job

 Do you send out the exact same resume with every single job application?
 That’s what most people do, and it’s a big mistake.